lisihang1401443109/MiniPLM/README.md

 ```bash
 bash scripts/tools/process_data/pile_qwen.sh /PATH/TO/MiniPLM
 ```
 The processed data is stored in `processed_data/pretrain/pile/qwen-1025`, containing several shards (a pair of `.bin` and `.idx` files).
 Each shard contains about 1B tokens.
+We provide the processed version (100B tokens) for reproducibility.

 ## 3 Models